Nigerian stock exchange wants oil majors to list

-ABUJA (Reuters) - Foreign oil majors such as Royal Dutch Shell (RDSa.L), Exxon Mobil Corp (XOM.N) and Chevron Corp (CVX.N) should have secondary share listings in Nigeria and planned new energy laws could push them to agree, the stock exchange regulator said.
+ABUJA, April 19 (Reuters) - Foreign oil majors such as Royal Dutch Shell, Exxon Mobil Corp and Chevron Corp should have secondary share listings in Nigeria and planned new energy laws could push them to agree, the stock exchange regulator said.

 Speaking at the Reuters Africa investment summit, Arunma Oteh, Director General of Nigeria’s Security and Exchange Commission, said 80 percent of government revenues come from the oil industry but it makes up only 5 percent of the stock market.